calnet-oss/activemq-broker-and-webconsole-overlay-war/README.md

 # ActiveMQ Broker and Admin Console as a WAR file

-This project is a simple maven overlay over the standard ActiveMQ Web Console WAR.
+This project is a simple Gradle overlay over the standard ActiveMQ Web Console WAR.
 The modifications are minimal and are limited to configuration.